 What Is Social Work?

 Social work is a practice-based profession that promotes social change, development, cohesion and the empowerment of people and communities.
-Social work practice involves the understanding of human development, behavior and the social, economic and cultural institutions and interactions.
-Social work professionals working with families and institutions have helped to provide and advance the following social impacts:
+Social work involves the understanding of human development, behavior and the social, economic and cultural institutions and interactions.
+Social work professionals have made significant contributions to society through their work with families and institutions in areas that include:

 • Medicaid and Medicare